BluJean-K/blockylicious/readme.txt

 RichText’s optional onSplit prop was deprecated.
 Since the block.json "splitting" setting determines if we can split a block, we no longer need the block to pass an onSplit function.

 == More Information ==
-My local WP git repos are here: /Users/jeankuyk/GitRepos/WP-Plugin-repos/

-Low Highlight Rich Text effects
+= Low Highlight Rich Text effects =
 An additional script in index.js was added to register a custom text effect.
 NOT WORKING so far.